sethforprivacy/sethforprivacy.com/content/about.md

 This is the primary way I prefer to do group chats, and is the way I stay involved with the Monero community on IRC as Element supports excellent native bridging.

-I'm also going to work on spinnning up my own federated server for Matrix shortly, if time permits.
+I'm also going to work on spinning up my own federated server for Matrix shortly, if time permits.

 ### Standard Notes